brianspiering/nlp-course/12_final_project/final_project_instructions.md

 - Make it run, make it right, make it fast. (in that order)
 - Go end-to-end as quickly possible.
 From raw data -> simple model -> evaluation.
 Then explore options for each stage.
 - [Tips if model is not working](https://blog.slavv.com/37-reasons-why-your-neural-network-is-not-working-4020854bd607)
-- How do get a "A"?
+- How do I get a "A"?
 Do something groundbreaking (seriously).
 Either ground-breaking for the field or for the class.
-    + For example, fit evaluation metrics not covered in class - "[Beyond Accuracy, F-score and ROC...](http://transsearch.iro.umontreal.ca/rali/sites/default/files/publis/EvAAAI06finMay10.pdf)"